randyrossi/bmc64/README.md

 # Keyboards

-Use F-12 to bring up the menu and ESC to exit.
+Use F-12 to bring up the menu and ESC/RUNSTOP to exit.

-If you use a keyrah, there is no key at the moment that will bring up menu.
-But you can wire a button between GPIO16 and GND to activate the menu.
-A configurable key combo will come later.
+If you use a real commodore keyboard, you can use Commodore Key + F7 in place of F12.
+You can also wire a button between GPIO16 and GND to activate the menu or use gamepads with buttons configured for the menu.

 For the Keyrah, if you find your '=' key doesn't work.
 Try switching the keyboard type to 'UK'.

 # Gamepad config

 As mentioned, gamepad support is limited.
 Some gamepads advertise their dpads as analog sticks so if your dpad setting doesn't work and you want to use a dpad, try switching to analog.
 Also, if the analog setting doesn't work, you may have to do some work to find the right axis # for both X and Y.  Usually, axis 0 and 1 are left stick X and Y axes but not always.
 My cheap 'Kiwitata' gamepads are 3 & 4.
 If your gamepad has two sticks, try 2 & 3 for right X/Y.

+In v1.0.5+, there is a configuration sub-menu that will help you configure your usb gamepads.
+You can monitor the raw usb values using 'Monitor raw USB data' men option.
+The only way to escape from this menu is ESC/RUNSTOP.

 # GPIO Joystick Banks